-It is necessary to remove some more misconceptions.
-The mainstream media has mostly always tried to equate the Gujarat riots of 2002 AD, and the 1984 anti-Sikh riots in the aftermath of Indira Gandhi’s assassination.
-Again, well-meaning people have fallen pray to the myths.
+The media’s bias and stark lies have already been seen in the previous chapters.
+But it is necessary to remove some more misconceptions.
+The media has always tried to equate the Gujarat riots of 2002 AD, and the 1984 anti-Sikh riots in the aftermath of Indira Gandhi’s assassination.
+Again, well-meaning people have fallen pray to the media myths.

 Justice Nanavati, heading the Nanavati Commission of Inquiry probing the 1984 anti-Sikh riots submitted his report to the Union Home Minister Shivraj Patil on 9 February 2005.
 The report was kept under the wraps for six months, and released on the last day of the time limit 8th August 2005.
 After the release, the media equated the 1984 riots and the 2002 riots of Gujarat.
 NDTV broadcast The Big Fight on this issue in August 2005.
 Vinod Mehta, editor of Outlook equated both the riots and said, “A lot of things are exactly the same.
 In 1984, it was the killing of Indira Gandhi, in Gujarat it was Godhra…both the causes served a cause for the massacre…”